 27. Put a shirt that smells like you and milk in crib

-My final tip that helped my family to happily survive our postpartum recovery journey pertains to sleep again.
+My final tip that helped my family to happily survive our postpartum recovery journey goes back to sleep again becuase let's face it sleep is one of the biggest issues postpartum and is essential to happy survival.
 When my son went through some of his cluster feedings and growth spurts, exhaustion kicked in and I’d just get him from his crib and put him in the bed with us.
 Once his feeding cycle returned to normal though, he didn’t want to be in his crib until I did this one thing.
 I’d put the nursing tank or bra I’d worn most recently in the crib with him and voila he’d go to sleep and be just fine.

 Congratulations on joining one of the best clubs in the world.
-I hope my postpartum recovery kit essentials are able to make your journey a little smoother and a lot more enjoyable for you and your family!
+I hope my postpartum recovery kit essentials are able to make your journey a little smoother, help you have a happy survival and a lot more enjoyable for you and your family!

 Before you go